ankita1964/Flipkary_Product_Category_Prediction/README.md

 <img width="374" alt="Screenshot 2021-04-10 at 9 46 51 PM" src="https://user-images.githubusercontent.com/58811776/114276905-5d61a280-9a46-11eb-912c-0a67c15f553f.png">

 ## Model Building:
-Logistic Regression, Naive Bayes, Random Forest and SVM was tried.
+Logistic Regression, Naive Bayes, Random Forest and SVM were tried.
 Random Forest outperformed amongst all the models with an accuracy of ~99% while other SVM did not perform at par with the others.

 <img width="522" alt="Screenshot 2021-04-10 at 9 08 17 PM" src="https://user-images.githubusercontent.com/58811776/114276006-6c465600-9a42-11eb-9d01-2de92aa9d55c.png"> <img width="523" alt="Screenshot 2021-04-10 at 9 08 10 PM" src="https://user-images.githubusercontent.com/58811776/114276008-6d778300-9a42-11eb-9f84-83c5b511e634.png">